 Chargebacks can occur due to various reasons, ranging from defective goods to fraudulent transactions.
 Understanding the reasons for chargebacks can help you take steps to reduce them.
 Below are some of the top reasons why customers may initiate chargebacks against transactions done at your website.

-Duplicate processing.
 Sometimes, there may be a system error that can lead to the customer’s credit card being charged twice.
-Also in case of an online transaction, if the customer has pressed the PAY button twice may lead to a duplicate charge.
+Also in case of an online transaction, if the customer has pressed the pay button twice may lead to a duplicate charge.

-Protect your Business from the Risk of Chargeback
+How to Protect your Business from the Risk of Chargeback?

 While chargebacks are annoying and can eat into your margins, they are usually a small percentage of the total transactions.
 Moreover, since you now know the reasons for chargeback transfers, you are better off at protecting your company from them.
 Below are some tips that can help you prevent chargebacks at your company.